Guitar Strumming Patterns

 More Advanced Patterns

-In the wider strumming diagrams I included patterns that are two bars in length.
-That's why the count is repeated twice.
+In the wider strumming diagrams, I included patterns that are two bars in length, which is why the count is repeated twice.

 Note that some strums here are really short.